 Japanese cleaning consultant Marie Kondo introduced her special method called The KonMari Method, which has been the newest lifestyle phenomenon that will help you clear your clutter and enjoy the spark of a tidy home.

 The KonMari Method can easily be explained in two sentences: Start by discarding.
 Then organize your space, thoroughly, completely, in one go (Kondo, 2014).

 Hearing this simple method made me wonder how effective it really was.
 But after reading the book, my curiosity was answered and left me with a lot of realization:

 First, I suddenly had the urge to start tidying up

-Second, I was motivated to live the minimalist lifestyle.
+Second, I was motivated to live a minimalist lifestyle.

-Lastly, living the minimalist lifestyle will save me a lot of money in the future.
+Lastly, living a minimalist lifestyle will save me a lot of money in the future.

 If you’re curious to what I mean, I encourage you to read the book if you’re ready for a change.